faceboo Explore Different Types of Glass Processing | Saint-Gobain Glass

 Glass is processed in various different ways that give it a distinct look and texture.
 Let us explore and discover what lends glass its life, lustre, longevity and the ability to liven up living and working spaces.

-There are different types of processing done on glass:
+Different types of processing done on glass

 Sandblasting on Glass